oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### 1.2.1 Definitions of terms
 * **Information**:
-    A measure of the entropy (resolution of uncertainty) in a message.
-Information is the essential meaning of a message, as opposed to insignificant data that can be added, modified, or deleted without affecting meaning.
+    A measure of the entropy (novelty, or "news value") of a message.
+Information is the minimum data needed to represent the essential meaning of a message, excluding data that is known a-priori and insignificant data that does not affect meaning.

 * **Information Model**:
     An abstract schema that defines the structure and value constraints of information used within and across applications.

 * **Data Model**:
     A concrete schema that defines the structure and value constraints of serialized data.